 Many travellers backpacking Myanmar will start their route in Yangon, arriving on a cheap flight from Bangkok or Kuala Lumpur.
 A taxi from Yangon airport to downtown costs between 8000 MMK and 12000 MMK – you will need to haggle to get a good rate.
 I have heard it is possible to hitch a ride from the airport but I had no luck attempting this myself.
 Buy a Telenor Sim Card from the airport so you can stay connected around the country – 2GB and some credit will set you back around 10,000 MMK.
 You should definitely spend a full day in Yangon to check out the truly stunning Shwedagon Pagoda.
 It currently costs 8000 MMK to enter the Shwedagon Pagoda.

-In Yangon, I recommend staying in the fantastic Pickled Tea Hostel a dorm bed is sixteen dollars and the hostel runs a free airport shuttle bus.
+In Yangon, I recommend staying in the fantastic Shwe Yo Vintage Hostel a dorm bed is eight dollars and comes with free breakfast.
 Like most hostels in Myanmar, it really is advisable to book your room in advance, there are very few cheap accommodation options in Myanmar at the moment.
 There’s a huge amount of things to do in Yangon and it’s one of my favourite cities to wander around in the world.
 Although not the capital, Yangon is leading the way for cultural change in the country, check out this report on gay life in Yangon for a glimpse of just how quickly things have changed since reform in 2010.
+Make sure you check out 50th Street Bar & Grill, they’ve got half price beer every day from 6-8pm & have a pool table, dart board, Foosball & shuffleboard table.
 Exploring the city is easy and it’s a fun place to walk around although you may want to catch a cab for longer distances – taxis don’t have a meter and you need to negotiate before getting in, it’s always possible to score a discount.
 From Yangon, you can head East to the famed Golden Rock at Kyaiktiyo, West towards Mrauk U or you can head north to Bagan or Inle.

 Climb the mountain (45 minutes) to see the Golden Rock on the same day that you arrive.
 You can stay in Kinpun town in the Sea Sar Guesthouse.
 The next day catch whatever transport you can arrange, probably by hitching on local pickup trucks, to Hpa-an (4 hours).
 If you end up having the morning free there are a couple of interesting short hikes around Kinpun.

-Stay for three nights in the Soh Brothers Guesthouse or head out of the town and ask to crash in one of the monasteries nearby.
+Stay for three nights in the Little Hpa An Hostel or head out of the town and ask to crash in one of the monasteries nearby.
 There is a lot to do around Hpa-an and during my first trip, in 2011, it was the highlight of my time travelling in Myanmar.
 I highly recommend visiting Mt Zwegabin and climbing to the top (4 hours round trip), keep an eye out for the colourful freshwater crabs!
 On top of the mountain is a monastery with amazing views, it is possible to stay here for free.

 Nearby is a local lake where you can swim before heading to the incredible Saddar cave (take a head-torch).
 Kawgun cave is also well worth a look.
 To get around you will either need to hire a motorbike for 8000 MKK or hire a tuk tuk for the day for 20,000 MKK, you can arrange this through your guesthouse.
 You can catch a night bus from Hpa-an to Mandalay or head to Inle instead.
 From Hpa An, you can head further into Southern Myanmar.
 This part of Myanmar has only become accessible to backpackers very recently and offers some awesome adventure travel opportunities… Probably best taken on by motorbike!
 I have heard incredible things about Dawei and Maungmagan Beach which is supposed to be totally untouched.